mjdominus/util/README.md

 `+12` as “plus 12 days”, and prints the resulting date in the same format.

+`disp` is a triviality.
+My `.screenlayout` directory contains a number of shell scripts, saved for me by `arandr`, for reconfiguring the screen dimensions to match various monitor setups.
+I use `disp 1` when I want to use the laptop screen only, `work-vertical` when my work monitor is in its vertical configuration, and `work-vertical-stand` when it is also on a stand.
+The `disp` command finds one of these and runs it; it also supports a `-c` flag so I can use it as the backend of a shell programmable completion function.

 `dus` is like the standard `du` program, but lists the sizes of files as well as the totals for each directory.  `dus -n` sorts the output by size.